-The commission involved updating a previous 2013 Base model developed by Highways England (HE) and AECOM to create a 2016 base to use for future year scenario testing.
+The commission involved updating a previous 2013 Base model developed by Highways England and AECOM to create a 2016 base to use for future year scenario testing.

-The VISSIM model was originally developed in 2009 by HE to assess how the local and strategic road network would perform when a new hospital was proposed at Wynyard Park.
-The model was subsequently updated in 2013 by AECOM to undertake the cumulative assessment of various housing development proposals along the A689 corridor and to incorporate a Department for Transport (DfT) funded Pinch Point scheme at the A19/A689 roundabout junction, which included:
+The VISSIM model was originally developed in 2009 by the then Highways Agency (now Highways England) to assess how the local and strategic road network would perform when a new hospital was proposed at Wynyard Park.
+The model was subsequently updated in 2013 by JMP to undertake the cumulative assessment of various housing development proposals along the A689 corridor and to incorporate a Department for Transport (DfT) funded Pinch Point scheme at the A19/A689 roundabout junction, which included: